LDraw Primitives Reference

 tube

 This suite of primitives are used to generate circular torus sections.
 By default all these primitives produce a torus with a major radius of 1LDu, so typically need to be scaled up in the {x} and {z} dimensions.
-The second and third characters of the filename ff denotes the sweep of torus, as an inverse fraction (01=1/1, 02=1/2, 04=1/4, 08=1/8, 16=1/16, 48=1/48).
+The first character denotes whether the minor radius is smaller than (tff primitives) or larger than the major radius (rff primitives).
+The latter are termed reverse ratio tori.
+The second and third characters of the filename ff denotes the sweep of torus, as an inverse fraction (01=1/1, 02=1/2, 04=1/4, 08=1/8, 16=1/16, 32=1/32, 48=1/48).
 The fourth character denotes the section of a torus (i=inner, o=outer, q=tube - the combination of 2 inner and 2 outer sections).
-The last four characters of the file name rrrr denote the torus minor radius in LDu (1333=0.1333, 3333=0.3333), with the special designation 'unit' unsed to indicate a radius of 1.0000.
+Inner sections are not possible for reverse ratio tori.

 Regular resolution :